Omar-Zaher/100-days-Challenge/README.md

 # 100 Days of Python

-This repository contains my progress through the 100 Days of Python course at Udemy.
+This repository contains my progress through the 100 Days of Python course at Udemy.<br>
-Every day I complete a small project or exercise to improve my Python skills.
-The goal of this challenge is to build consistency, learn new concepts, and develop real coding habits.
+Every day I complete a small project or exercise to improve my Python skills.<br> The goal of this challenge is to build consistency, learn new concepts, and develop real coding habits.<br>

 | Day | Project Name | Topics Covered |
 |-----|---------------|----------------|